OCC's Nursing Handbook

 Career Opportunities

 OCC’s Career Services office is located at the Auburn Hills Campus.
 They offer services to OCC students and alumni in resume writing and employment related workshops, and hold job fairs.
-They also utilize the College Central Network’s job database.
-For more information call (248) 522-3501.
+They also utilize Handshake so students can access job postings in the community.
+For more information call (248) 232-4730.

 8.9 Directory